Essential Staff Handbook Policies

 Failure to implement this policy could result in unfavourable treatment and time off amongst employees and reputational damage for the business.

-PACK 4 – ETHICAL BUSINESS PACK
+PACK 4 – ETHICAL BUSINESS POLICY PACK

 • This policy will set out the Company’s commitment to fairness and fair working practices.
 This will cover an array of areas including recruitment, terms and conditions, pay and benefits, promotion, dismissals and redundancy.
 The policy will outline the Company’s stance on unfair treatment and provide guidance on how individuals should be treated and repercussions of breaching this policy.